-In one study that supported this notion, one group of subjects were asked to write down their thoughts on love.
+In one study that supported this notion, one group of subjects was asked to write down their thoughts on love.
 The other group was asked to write about jealousy, and then both groups were directed to eat gummies and bitter chocolate.

 In a similar experiment, participants were asked to write about love and jealousy again, but they were given water instead of candy.
 Once again, the group that described love, said that their water tasted sweet.

 6 – Love Makes You Lose Your Focus

 Love can make you less productive.
 While being lovesick hasn’t resulted in any specific diagnosis, scientific studies show that being in love makes focus falter.